SanderMertens/flecs/docs/FlecsScript.md

 Square my_entity
 ```

-Templates can be parametrized with properties.
+Templates can be parameterized with properties.
 Properties are variables that are exposed as component members.
 To create a property, use the `prop` keyword.
 Example:

 ```c
 template Square {